minishift/minishift/README.md

 #### Conformance Tests

 These are kubernetes tests that run against an arbitrary cluster and exercise a wide range of kubernetes features.
-You can run these against minikube by following these steps:
+You can run these against minishift by following these steps:

 * Clone the kubernetes repo somewhere on your system.
 * Run `make quick-release` in the k8s repo.
-* Start up a minikube cluster with: `minikube start`.
+* Start up a minishift cluster with: `minishift start`.
 * Set these two environment variables:
 ```shell
 export KUBECONFIG=$HOME/.kube/config